-Sandwell College and The Albion Foundation, in partnership with West Bromwich Albion Ladies, are recruiting for the next generation of players for the Women’s U19 elite development programme!
+Sandwell College and the Albion Foundation are recruiting for the next generation of players for their women's football programme.
 This two-year course is aimed at 16-18 year-old talented female players who have a passion for football and an ambition to work in the industry.
 It’s vital that you are prepared to work towards an academic qualification in Sport as well as developing your football playing ability.
 The football programme will be similar to WBA Academy multidisciplinary training structure, to support its player development and recruitment.

-You will need four GCSEs at grade 4/C and above, including English and Maths, although lower entry qualifications may be accepted and further study embedded into the programme.
-You will also need to pass assessment at an open football trial.
+You'll need four GCSEs at Grade 4/C and above, including English and Maths, although lower entry qualifications may be accepted if you do further study alongside the programme.
+You'll also need to pass assessment at an open football trial.

-The course combines an academic qualification with football development, involving study for a BTEC Level 3 in Sport as well as weekly football training and representing West Bromwich Albion in the National Football Youth League (U19) against other professional clubs.
-Education takes place in The Hawthorns media suite, overlooking the pitch, with fitness training sessions at Xercise4Less and Central Campus.
+The course combines an academic qualification with football development, involving study for a BTEC Level 3 in Sport as well as weekly football training and representing West Bromwich Albion in the British Colleges League.
 The football element is run by The Albion Foundation, and is delivered by UEFA B Licence Coaches who have direct links to WBA Academy and Scouts.
-You will participate in an average of 13 hours of teaching, 10 hours of coaching, 1 fixture per week and 2 hours of volunteering at The Albion Foundation.
+You will participate in an average of three coaching sessions a week and one fixture per week, and two hours of industry work experience.
 WBA training kit will need to be purchased through The Albion Foundation, to be worn during all college activities.
-WBA match kit will be provided for fixtures in the National Football Youth League.
+WBA match kit will be provided for fixtures in the British Colleges League.

 You will have the opportunity to complete 30 hours of work experience at the Albion Foundation as part of your study programme.
-There are also potential opportunities to train and play alongside the Women’s First Team squad.
+There are also potential opportunities to trial with the WBA Female team depending on your playing ability.

 The football academy will visit one Premier League game during the season, visit the WBA Academy and tour the stadium, as well as playing one match on The Hawthorns main pitch during the close season.
 You will also have chance to visit and be coached at the National Football Centre, St George’s Park; tour Wembley Stadium; and play in Europe as part of an end-of-season football tour.